bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 For server-side operations, Netflix uses Go for some of its server architecture, [writing its Rend proxy on Go](https://netflixtechblog.com/application-data-caching-using-ssds-5bf25df851ef).
 Netflix said:

-> “The decision to use Go was deliberate, because we needed something that had lower latency than Java (where garbage collection pauses are an issue) and is more productive for developers than C, while also handling tens of thousands of client connections.
-Go fits this space well.”
+> "The decision to use Go was deliberate, because we needed something that had lower latency than Java (where garbage collection pauses are an issue) and is more productive for developers than C, while also handling tens of thousands of client connections.
+Go fits this space well."

 Dropbox also switched from Python to Go in 2014 for performance-critical backend features.